-Mashita is also doing something special to support the community- #GiveSsam Project.
-Every $150 they raise in donations, they’ll use the funds to feed RMH ER nurses and hospital workers.
-To donate, purchase an eGift Card and in the recipient name enter DONATION.
+Mashita is also doing something special to support the community- the #GiveSsam Project.
+Every $150 they raise in donations; they’ll use the funds to feed RMH ER nurses and hospital workers.
+To donate, purchase an eGift Card, and in the recipient’s name, enter DONATION.

 #5 – Pale Fire Brewing

 Okay, so it’s not strictly a restaurant, but it’s one of our favorites!

 This taphouse/brewery is a locally loved place to get a beer and have a good time.
 They host weekly trivia nights, open mic nights, book readings, and live music, inviting the community to come together.

 They go above and beyond to give back to the community.